 DBT Works at Silver Hill

 We offer one of the very few transitional living DBT programs in the country.
 It’s a great opportunity for you to “live” the practical DBT and DBT-S skills and coping strategies you are learning, by interacting with DBT-trained staff and other patients in a highly structured therapeutic environment.

-You will choose among several DBT training groups in our Transitional Living Program.
+You will participate in DBT skills and therapy groups in our Transitional Living Program.
 They will teach you how to control emotions, impulsivity, self-damaging behaviors, and interpersonal disorganization.
 Our specialized, DBT-trained team staff includes psychiatrists, social workers, nurses and counselors.

-In addition to the transitional living program, Silver Hill offers a number of Intensive Outpatient Programs for DBT including: Adult, Young Adult (18-21), and Adolescent (13-17) Skills Groups plus DBT for Substance Use Disorders and Women’s DBT and Safe Relationships, and the Adolescent Intensive Outpatient Program.
+In addition to the transitional living program, Silver Hill offers a number of Intensive Outpatient Programs for DBT including: Adult, Young Adult (18-21), and Adolescent (13-17) Skills Groups plus DBT for Substance Use Disorders and Women’s DBT & Safe Relationships.